Shell Dailey

-Shell Dailey (née Bollin born 1963 or 1964) is a basketball coach at IMG Academy.
+Shell Dailey (née Bollin; born 1963 or 1964) is a basketball coach at IMG Academy.
 Before joining IMG, Dailey played on the Texas Longhorns women's basketball team during the 1980s before working in retail from 1986 to 1992.
 Dailey began her basketball coaching career with the TCU Horned Frogs women's basketball in 1992 as an assistant coach.
-After her promotion to head coach in 1993, Dailey had 8 wins and 72 losses with TCU before being replaced by Mike Petersen in 1996.
+After her promotion to head coach in 1993, her team competed at the Southwest Conference women's basketball tournament three times.
+Dailey had 8 wins and 72 losses with TCU before being replaced by Mike Petersen in 1996.

-Between the late 1990s to early 2000s, Dailey held assistant coach positions for Texas A&M University, Nashville Noise and the University of South Carolina.
+Between the late 1990s and early 2000s, Dailey held assistant coach positions for Texas A&M University, Nashville Noise and the University of South Carolina.
 In 2003, Dailey started her WNBA career as an assistant coach for the San Antonio Silver Stars.
-Between 2003 to 2005, Dailey alternated as an assistant coach and head coach for the Silver Stars.
+Between 2003 and 2005, Dailey alternated as an assistant coach and head coach for the Silver Stars.
 After 9 wins and 11 losses during her two head coaching tenures with San Antonio, Dailey continued her assistant coach career with the Florida Gators women's basketball team from 2005 to 2006.

-Biography
+Early life and education

 In the early 1960s, Shell Bollin was born in McKinney, Texas.
 After playing basketball in high school, Bollin attended the University of Texas during the 1980s for a Bachelor of Science in advertising management.
 While playing for the Texas Longhorns women's basketball team from 1981 to 1985, Bollin played in 108 games and scored 384 points.
 During these years, the Longhorns lost the 1982 AIAW National Division I Basketball Championship final.
 At the NCAA Division I women's basketball tournament, Bollin and the Longhorns made it to the Elite Eight from 1983 to 1984 and the Sweet Sixteen in 1985.